MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/machine-profile.md

 # Machine profile page

-The Microsoft 365 security portal provides you with Machine profile pages, so you can assess the health and status of devices on your network and in the cloud.
-The page displays a wealth of information, gathered from the [Microsoft Defender Advanced Threat Protect](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection) (Microsoft Defender ATP) platform, and/or from the cloud-based [Azure Advanced Threat Protection](https://docs.microsoft.com/azure-advanced-threat-protection/what-is-atp) (Azure ATP) platform.
+The Microsoft 365 security portal provides you with Machine profile pages, so you can quickly assess the health and status of devices on your network.

+The page displays a wealth of information, gathered from the [Microsoft Defender Advanced Threat Protect](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection) (Microsoft Defender ATP) platform, and from the cloud-based [Azure Advanced Threat Protection](https://docs.microsoft.com/azure-advanced-threat-protection/what-is-atp) (Azure ATP) platform.

-> [!NOTE]
+> [!IMPORTANT]
-> Devices that are enrolled in both MDATP and ITP will display information from both.

-From the Machine profile, you can review in-depth information about what software the device is running, any past and present security events or alerts, and find links to relevant software patches.
+> The machine profile page may appear slightly different, depending on whether the device is enrolled in Microsoft Defender ATP, Azure ATP, or both.

+On the Machine profile, you can view current and past alerts, and properties related to the device, such as what operating system it is running or which users have logged in to use it.

-You can also use the Machine profile page to perform some common security-related tasks, and quickly review basic details about the device.
+If the device is enrolled in Microsoft Defender ATP, you can also use the Machine profile page to perform some common security-related tasks, such as patching the device against vulnerabilities.

 ## Navigating the Machine profile page

-You can access the Machine profile page for any device, by selecting the device name on the Incidents list, Incidents overview page, or the Incidents list flyout.
+You can access the Machine profile page for any device, by selecting the device name from the Incidents list, Incidents overview page, or the Incidents list flyout.

 The profile page is broken up into two broad sections.

 ![Image of machine profile page with (1) Tab area (2) Sidebar and (3) Actions highlighted in red](../../media/mtp-machine-profile/hybrid-device-overall.PNG)

-> [!IMPORTANT]
-> The machine profile page for a given device may appear slightly different, based upon the platform or platforms where the device is enrolled.

 The sidebar (1) lists basic details about the device.

 The main content area (2) contains tabs that you can toggle through to view different kinds of information about the device.

 If the device is enrolled in Microsoft Defender ATP, you will also see the response actions bar (3).
-This area of the page allows you to perform common security-related tasks.
+Response actions allow you to perform common security-related tasks.

 ## Sidebar